taataa/tapspace/api2.md

 # Applying transforms in DOM

 Tapspace uses CSS Transform to move elements.
 The CSS transforms allow smooth scale and rotation.
+In early versions the lib used element.offsetLeft and .offsetTop.
+Rotations and scalings were difficult.

 What happens when we update CSS Transform via JS?
 First the code interacts with CSS Object Model (CSSOM).